Graphic Design for Print Design Vs Web Design – Differences

 How Viewers Interact with the Media in Question

-Perhaps the most obvious difference between these two approaches involves how end-users interact with the design elements themselves.
+Perhaps the most obvious difference between these approaches is how end users interact with the design elements.

-In other words, viewing images or information found upon a piece of paper is fundamentally different when compared to the interactive experiences associated with web design.
+In other words, viewing images or information found on a piece of paper fundamentally differs from the interactive experiences associated with web design.

-How images are viewed can often have an impact on the future decision-making process.
-This is why businesses frequently employ both methods to appeal to a much wider target audience.
+How images are viewed can often impact the future decision-making process.
+Businesses frequently employ both methods to appeal to a much wider target audience.

-Images, branding, colours, and typography are all intended to resonate with the user in question.
+Images, branding, colours, and typography are all intended to resonate with the user.